 • It is 100% pure conductor and it is standard for reference.

-Arman Energy Co, pioneer in the field of engineering, procurement and construction of power transmission airlines and distribution substations.
+Arman Energy Co, pioneer in the field of engineering, procurement and construction of power transmission lines and substations.